Yazawazi/Learning-Materials/README.md

-# YSLua
+# animepython
- Decompiled and compiled lua files for a certain anime game that i cannot say
+ Decompiled and compiled ~~lua~~ python files for a certain anime game that i cannot say

 Updated for 2.6.51